Dosage Form: tablet

 Dispense in a tight, light-resistant container as defined in the USP with a child-resistant closure (as required).

-- Clinical and Laboratory Standards Institute.
-Performance Standards for Antimicrobial Disk Susceptibility Tests; Approved Standard-Eleventh Edition.
+2. Clinical and Laboratory Standards Institute.
+Performance Standards for Antimicrobial Disk Susceptibility Tests.
+Sixth Edition.
+Approved Standard-Eleventh Edition.
 CLSI Document M02-A11, Vol. 32, No. 1, CLSI, Wayne, PA, January, 2012.

-- Clinical Laboratory Standards Institute.
+7. Clinical and Laboratory Standards Institute.
 Performance Standards for Antimicrobial Susceptibility Testing; Twenty-Second Informational Supplement.
-CLSI Document M100-S22, Vol. 32, No. 3, CLSI, Wayne, PA, January 2012.
+CLSI Document M100-S22, Vol. 32, No. 3, CLSI, Wayne, PA, January, 2012.